ivanj26/Spam-Detector/README.md

 Web based -  Spam detector

 # Requirements
-This app requires Tomcat server to run properly.
+This app requires several requirements to run properly:
+1. Tomcat server.
+2. Java servlet API.
+3. Twitter4J library .jar.

 # How to use?